deivid-rodriguez/byebug/README.md

     byebug

 wherever you want to start debugging and the execution will stop there.
-If you are debugging rails, start the server and once the execution get to your `byebug` command you will get a debugging prompt.
+If you are debugging rails, start the server and once the execution gets to your `byebug` command you will get a debugging prompt.

 Former [debugger](https://github.com/cldwalker/debugger) or